drxuno/IEEELatAm2026MagLev/README.md

    3. Row 3.
 Reference signal vector

 ## Obtained data
-Once the experiment has ended, the produced file in *To File* block saves a file that, when loaded in MATLAB, generates a single matrix called `maglevexp`, where each row is a different variable, time-sampled, in the following order:
+Once the experiment has ended, the produced file in *To File* block saves a MAT file that, when loaded in MATLAB, generates a single matrix called `maglevexp`, where each row is a different variable, and each column corresponds to each time sample of different experiment variables in the following order:
   1. Row 1.
 Time vector (sampled by $T_s$=0.001 s)
   2. Row 2.
 Obtained position
   3. Row 3.
 Reference signal vector